imytk/ALIFE_Public_Expo/Zone 1 - Welcome to Life As It Could Be/placards/zone_1_placard.md

 Instead, it's about studying life by building simplified systems that exhibit life-like behaviors – even if they're not made of the same things as other living systems.

-We use many tools, ranging from computers and software, robots, chemistry, and even a combination of all these things, to explore some really important questions:
+We use many tools, ranging from computers and software, robots, chemistry, and even combinations of all these things, to explore some really important questions:

 - How do complex and stable patterns emerge from surprisingly simple rules?
 Think of a flock of birds, where no single bird directs the entire swarm, yet incredible patterns emerge.